FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Experiments and analysis

 \subsection{Ablation studies}

-\cref{tab:3} shows the results of the evaluation of the FractalAD modules on the MVTec AD dataset.
-The absence of the FAG module means that fractal images are not used for generating abnormal patches (the cut-paste and data augmentation processes remain unchanged).
-The absence of the BKD module means that the basic structure shown in \cref{fig:2} is used to train the model.
-Four combinations were evaluated in this study.
-To assess the impact of the BKD module more comprehensively, it was used in all categories of models in the combination without the FAG module and with the BKD module (the data in the third column).
+\cref{tab:4} shows the results of the evaluation of the FractalAD modules on the MVTec AD dataset.
+The “without” of the FAG module means that fractal images are not used for generating abnormal patches (the cut-paste and data augmentation processes remain unchanged).
+The “without” of the BKD module means that the basic structure shown in \cref{fig:2} is used to train the model.
+Four combinations were evaluated in this study. "default" refers to using only FAG for the texture categories, and FAG and BKD for the object categories.

 From the table, the following conclusions can be drawn.

 \begin{enumerate} \item{The FAG and BKD modules significantly improved the anomaly detection and segmentation abilities of the model, both being more effective together than individually.}